What is the IETF?

 The IETF Community has long sought to secure its own long–term funding.
 An Endowment is a way to build a lasting and secure source of funds.
-By law, the principal of the IETF Endowment cannot be used, but the proceeds from the investment of the Endowment funds may be used for the purpose indicated in the Endowment Policy.
+The IETF Endowment funds may be used for the purpose indicated in the Endowment Policy.
 While the proceeds from the Endowment will not cover all the IETF funding needs in the near future, it will provide a source of funding for some of the coming challenges for the IETF.
 The Endowment also provides a vehicle for individuals to make legacy contributions to the future of the IETF, which has previously not been available.

 How is the IETF currently funded and supported?

 The Internet Society (ISOC) provides funding, organizational support, and services to the IETF, including corporate functions, legal and accounting support, policy, outreach, and other educational and administrative functions.
 As a volunteer organization, the IETF operates on a budget of approximately US$6million per year.
 This budget funds working meetings of volunteers, the RFC editorial process, the publication of IETF–developed Internet standards, and the development of tools to manage the standards efforts.
 About two–thirds of annual expenses are funded by meeting hosts and sponsors raised by the Internet Society, plus registration fees paid by participants to attend the in–person meetings.
 The rest of the budget is funded by direct support from the Internet Society.

 What does the IETF intend to do with support from the Endowment?

 - Help offset the impact of inflation in meeting costs, and minimize future increases in meeting registration fees;